-Two weeks ago, Mend Diffend discovered 61 packages that were uploaded to RubyGems that claimed to be designed for security research.
+Two weeks ago, Mend Supply Chain Defender discovered 61 packages that were uploaded to RubyGems that claimed to be designed for security research.

 As it turns out, those 61 packages had an RCE in them.
 How does remote code execution benefit security research, you might ask.
 Well, it doesn’t.
 If fact, its presence suggests that those were not packages built to “harvest” some non-sensitive information, but rather to gain full access into machines in real time.

-When we at Mend Diffend contacted rubygems.org to alert them of the malicious packages, they immediately yanked them out of their registry.
+When we at Mend alerted rubygems.org of the malicious packages, they immediately yanked them out of their registry.